0LNetworkCommunity/libra-legacy-v6/ol-cli/README.md

 The `ol onboard` subcommand can initialize this.
 Note that in this case the `ol` cli app is simply calling the `miner` app's `val-wizard` subcommand.

-The default is to query the ip address of `local_node` in `miner.toml`.
+The default is to query the ip address of `default_node` in `miner.toml`.
 The validator wizard in `miner` on initialization sets this by default to `localhost:8080`.

-Queries will fallback by default to `remote_node` if local node's `sync` healthchech shows local is not caught up with chain.
+Queries will fallback by default to one of multple `upstream_nodes` if the local node's `sync` healthcheck shows local is not caught up with chain.
 The validator wizard sets this to a seed fullnode.

 To force the query to a given URL see entry point options below.